 Cheryl Strayed in Wild

 After her mother passes away and her marriage falls apart, Cheryl Strayed (who wrote the book this movie is based on) decides to cope with the pain by making an unlikely decision: She wants to hike the Pacific Crest Trail.
 Cheryl has no hiking experience and can barely carry the weight of her overstuffed pack when she begins.
 But through the extreme physical demands of this goal, and the physical and mental toll it requires of her, she allows herself to heal from the past and focus on the present.

 When to Watch: If you’re working hard to live in the moment

 Erin Brockovich in Erin Brockovich

 Based on a true story that won Julia Roberts a Best Actress Oscar for her role, Erin Brockovich centers around a woman who discovers that the behemoth California company PG&E is likely poisoning the water supply in the small town of Hinkley—and trying to cover it up.
-Through the endless research and tricky politics surrounding the need to create a case against PG&E, all of which she does despite a law degree, Erin becomes a force the company cannot ignore.
+Through the endless research and tricky politics surrounding the need to create a case against PG&E, all of which she does despite not having a law degree, Erin becomes a force the company cannot ignore.
 She’s strong but compassionate, careful yet fearless.